 This course is designed to acquaint students with the modeling of economic behavior of individuals and firms.
 Topics included are supply and demand, price controls, analysis of costs, market structures (perfect and imperfect competition), and input-price determination.
+Prerequisite: Sophomore standing.
 [S3 902]